bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 James O'Beirne: 01:12:29

-All I can say is, you know when I started doing ASSUMEUTXO and obviously, implementation changes are different from consensus, but I had this very optimistic idea that I would carve this thing up into a bunch of tiny changes and do it bit by bit so that everybody could follow along and be assured that every step of it was safe.
+All I can say is, you know when I started doing AssumeUTXO and obviously, implementation changes are different from consensus, but I had this very optimistic idea that I would carve this thing up into a bunch of tiny changes and do it bit by bit so that everybody could follow along and be assured that every step of it was safe.
 And in hindsight, I really regret that in some ways, because I think it winds up dragging things out to an incredible degree.
 It makes everybody fatigued.
 You have to test and retest and retest and retest.